Parenting

 Conclusion

 This research confirms something many of us knew in our hearts: getting kids ready for school can be exhausting.
-We work hard between the endless tasks, early mornings and the never-ending laundry.
-It’s an acknowledgement of the important work that parents do, which is often undervalued.
+We work hard between the endless tasks, early mornings, and the never-ending laundry.
+It’s an acknowledgment of the important work that parents do, which is often undervalued.
 Jeremy Harper once said that it is OK if the world isn’t perfect as long as we do our best.
 Perhaps knowing that we are all in this together brings some comfort.

 Related Articles